sokooltools/RegistryJump/README.md

 This application allows you to quickly jump directly to a node in the registry using 1 of 3 methods:

- 1. Entering a registry key directly in the GUI (i.e., by launching the executable).
+ 1. Entering a registry key directly into a field the GUI (i.e., after launching the executable).
  2. Selecting the key from up to 20 previously visited "recent" keys from the combobox in the GUI.
- 3. Passing in the registry key as a parameter to the executable in commandline mode.
+ 3. Passing in the registry key as a parameter to the executable in command-line mode.

 HOW TO USE: